Health and Safety Policy for Landscapers Leyton

 Supervisors are responsible for ensuring that staff understand the relevant risks and follow the agreed procedures.
 New workers receive induction on safe working practices, including the use of tools, traffic awareness, waste handling, and site cleanliness.
 Where tasks change or unusual hazards arise, additional instructions are provided before work continues.

+A gardener wearing a red t-shirt, grey trousers, a blue patterned cap, and blue gloves is kneeling in a well-maintained garden, tending to a dense and diverse flower bed with vibrant yellow, pink, purple, and green foliage.
+The garden features neatly arranged flower borders, lush green grass, and a variety of shrubs and small trees in the background, creating a colorful and layered outdoor landscape.
+The surrounding environment is sunny with clear weather, highlighting the natural tones of the plants and surfaces.
+The scene reflects professional garden maintenance and landscaping efforts typical of residential outdoor spaces in Leyton, with the gardener actively working amidst a lush, vibrant garden environment incorporating natural textures and seasonal blooms, supporting gardening and landscaping services offered by Landscapers Leyton.
 This health and safety policy is reviewed regularly to ensure it remains suitable, effective, and up to date.
 We are committed to continual improvement, reliable communication, and responsible working practices in every landscaping activity we undertake.
 By combining planning, training, vigilance, and respect for safety, Landscapers Leyton supports a secure and efficient service for all clients in our wider rubbish company service area.